 Do these exercises 3-4 times a day.
-Start straight away, you do not need to push into pain.
+Start straight away, working within your pain levels.

 Point your foot up and down.
 Repeat this 10 times.

 2. With your heels together, move your toes apart to turn the foot outwards.
 Repeat this 10 times.
 Do this movement gently within comfort.